dvc0310/dashboard/README.md

 ### Running the Dashboard

-To launch the interactive dashboard, you must specify the paths to the outage and PP&E data files.
+To launch the dashboard, you have to specify the paths to the outage and PP&E data files.
 You can do this via command-line arguments.
-Use the following command to run the dashboard:
+Use this command to run the dashboard:

 ```bash
 python dashboard.py --directory "datasets" --outage_file "outage_data.csv" --ppe_file "ppe.xlsx"